 Federal Income taxes will be withheld on any taxable Disability benefits.
-The default withholding will be 25% of the taxable benefit, unless you submit an IRS Form W-4 to Cooperative Benefit Administrators (CBA) to change the withholding amount, in which case federal income taxes will be withheld according to the instructions on your IRS Form W-4.
+The default withholding will be 22% of the taxable benefit, unless you submit IRS Form W-4 to CBA, in which case federal income taxes will be withheld according to the instructions on your IRS Form W-4.

-State income taxes will be withheld at the single rate with zero allowances from all taxable Disability benefits, if the state you reside in has state income tax.
-If you submit an IRS Form W-4 with federal withholding instructions, the same instructions will be applied to state income taxes.
+State income taxes will be withheld at the rate of single with zero allowances from all taxable Disability benefits if the state you reside in has state income tax and you do not submit withholding instructions.
+If you submit IRS Form W-4 with federal withholding instructions, the same instructions will be applied to state income taxes.
 If you want a different amount withheld for state taxes, you must provide a state specific withholding form.